glasnt/blog/_posts/2016-08-06-solve-for-emoji.md

 As far as I'm aware, this is entirely **client-side JavaScript**, but is not available as open-sourced code.

+**A note on autocorrect**: autocorrecting of shortcodes, and emoticons (`:)`, `o_O`) can lead to issues.
+The interpretation of emoticons may not be universal, for example, `:$` may mean 'embarrased' to some, but 'money mouth' to others.
+Also, `:100:` is the shortcode for 💯, but is also used a lot in IPv6 addresses.
+Allow for disabling of autocorrecting, and store the raw text serverside as not to lose meaning.

 ## Solve for Emoji: Output

 Output is harder.